 We are going to help you fix 403 forbidden access is denied or 403 forbidden error in short.

-We have three solutions ready for you to fix 403 forbidden so that you can resume your work smoothly.
+We have three solutions ready for you to fix 403 forbidden to resume your work smoothly.

-It is common that a plugin has caused this problem, which is frustrating, but it happens to everyone, and we cannot stop it but can be resolved.
+It is expected that a plugin has caused this problem, which is frustrating, but it happens to everyone, and we cannot stop it but can be resolved.

-We know that a lot of you are running multiple plugins on your site, it is kind of difficult to find out which is causing the issue.
+We know that many of you are running multiple plugins on your site, and it is challenging to find out which is causing the issue.

 There are two ways to find out, and we will tell you how you can find out which plugin is causing the error.

-1 – First option is to disable all plugins to confirm that a plugin causes the problem.
-It will clear the doubt and help you get back your site.
+1 – The first option is to disable all plugins to confirm that a plugin causes the problem.
+It will clear the doubt and help you get back to your site.

-2 – Disable plugin one by one, which does consume a lot of time considering the number of plugins you have activated.
+2 – Disable plugins one by one, which does consume a lot of time considering the number of plugins you have activated.

-Usually, newly installed, updated plugins or recent update of WordPress version can trigger the problem.
+Usually, newly installed, updated plugins or recent updates of the WordPress version can trigger the problem.

-In case, if you are not able to access your website admin panel, then you can manually disable the plugin from the hosting account.
+If you cannot access your website admin panel, you can manually disable the plugin from the hosting account.

-Click on Plublic_HTML or access root folder of your website.
+2. Click on Plublic_HTML or access the root folder of your website.

-And you have to rename the plugin folder to plugin.old and it will disable every plugin you’ve installed on your WordPress site.
+4. And you have to rename the plugin folder to plugin.old or just put – symbol, and it will disable every plugin you’ve installed on your WordPress site.

-Windows will pop and you have added .old to it.
+5. Windows will pop, and you have added .old to it.

-To disable each plugin one-by-one, you have to click on the plugin folder and add .old to every plugin folder, which will disable it.
+6. To disable each plugin one by one, you have to click on the plugin folder and add .old to every plugin folder, which will disable it.

-First, create a backup, or you can simply download the .htaccess file to restore when this method does not work for you.
+First, create a backup or download the .htaccess file to restore when this method does not work for you.